arnab-raychaudhari/CareShield-Risk-Mitagation-for-underperforming-HHAs/README.md

 Thus, the cost-benefit framework used in this implementation is designed to optimize the financial impact of decisions based on model predictions.

 ![Cost Benefit Framework](https://github.com/arnab-raychaudhari/ml-driven-risk-mitagation-for-underperforming-HHAs/blob/bc797724cd629452c3dbde1f84dec3b19339c063/Cost-Benefit-Framework.png)

+Having the capability to rely on the models for informed predictions and the availability of a cost-benefit framework does not, by itself, equip the management team at CMS to make their best decision.
+The next challenge is to apply the prediction in conjunction with the cost-benefit framework to compute the profits for each HHA in X_Test.
+This computation of profits will ultimately enable CMS to decide how to conduct the targeting and how much revenue they can generate from the intervention campaign.

+By considering the class priors, drawing performance measures from the Expected Probability Matrix (EPM), and using the numbers in the cost-benefit matrix, the following Expected Profit formula was devised.